-- 2 The footpath takes you past a garden on your left, over a wooden bridge and into woodland There is a boardwalk and a 2-plank bridge as your path runs between a large meadow on your left and woodland and a stream on your right.
-[Mar 2022: two big trees had fallen across the path: walkers went round carefully over the wire fencing.]
+10 The footpath takes you past a garden on your left, over a wooden bridge and into woodland There is a boardwalk and a 2-plank bridge as your path runs between a large meadow on your left and woodland and a stream on your right.
 May be waterlogged in wet conditions!
 Take care: this section may be slippery!
 Finally you reach Gardener's Hill Road.
-Turn left and, in 30m, right on another road, Frensham Vale and follow it to its end in 1 km.
+Turn left and, in 30m, right on another road, Frensham Vale and follow it to its end in 1km.
 This road is sometimes quiet whilst on other days you can count the Range Rovers, all through a handsome pinetum of musky heath.
 At the end, with a footway, passing houses close and distant, you reach the A287 Frensham Road.
-Cross carefully straight over the road and take a tarmac lane opposite, Latchwood Lane, marked (to discourage through traffic) as a culde-sac.
+Cross carefully straight over the road and take a tarmac lane opposite, Latchwood Lane, marked (to discourage through traffic) as a cul-de-sac.
 You pass a dell of bungalows and, in 400m, reach a tarmac lane, Old Frensham Road.
 Turn right and, in 15m, turn left into Sable Wood (identified by a flimsy laminated sign), the start of your final woodland trek.
-Sable Wood is privately owned and the owner is restoring it by culling invasive species and planting a mixture of native woodland species. - In 100m, at a marker post with yellow arrows, fork right.
+Sable Wood is privately owned and the owner is restoring it by culling invasive species and planting a mixture of native woodland species.

+11 In 100m, at a marker post with yellow arrows, fork right.
 Your path passes a garden on your right and then goes up a long series of steps, followed by some natural steps.
 After a taxing ascent you reach a wide path at a T-junction.
 Turn right on this path.
 You are now in Bourne Wood.
 The path quickly levels out and, after 130m, you reach a marker post with an extremely wide path on your left.
 Turn left on this path, walking between two imposing lines of pine trees.
 In 250m, the path becomes surfaced and bends right.
-By following this surfaced path to the right, you would reach the car park in 500m but this guide takes you on a more interesting course keeping to the high ground a little longer. - Leave the surfaced path by continuing straight ahead, passing an open area on your left.
+By following this surfaced path to the right, you would reach the car park in 500m but this guide takes you on a more interesting course keeping to the high ground a little longer.

+12 Leave the surfaced path by continuing straight ahead, passing an open area on your left.
 Avoid a left fork downhill and keep close to the pines on your right.
 When you reach another open space (more grassy this time), keep straight ahead, with a steep drop on your right.
 Opposite the far corner of the grassy space, 10m before a bank, go right past tree stumps on a path which gently descends diagonally down the steep pine-clad valley side.
 As you descend, avoid turnings off and keep to the same general course, finding a narrow path through the undergrowth to meet a tarmac lane in the valley.
 Turn left on the lane and continue ahead until, in about 100m, you arrive back in the car park where the walk began.

-For final refreshments, the "Barley Mow" in Tilford and the "Donkey" at Charleshill (which you may have passed earlier by car) are your nearest good places.
+For final refreshments, the "Barley Mow" in Tilford is your nearest good hostelry.

-Shortfield Short Cut 21/4 km=11/2 miles
+Shortfield Short Cut 21⁄4 km=11⁄2 miles